ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Rewind your work
 ---
-The `git checkout` can not only be used to checkout an entire branch to drive further the work in this isolated branch. `git checkout` is also a way to go back in the history of your work.
+The `git checkout` can not only be used to checkout an entire branch to drive further the work in this separate branch. `git checkout` is also a way to go back to the history of your work.

 `git checkout <commit hash>` will set your working directory into the state of the commit referred to with the commit hash (the code you see for each entry in the `git log`, something like c04ff32).
 You are working then in the so-called *detached HEAD* state.
 Git will inform you about *detached HEAD* with the following output: